emendir/BrenthyAndWalytis/Documentation/Walytis/Meaning/IntroductionToWalytis.md

 Here is a list of some applications that are currently under development to explain by example how Walytis database-blockchains might be used:

-- Messenger: - A database-blockchain can be used to record the existence of messages in a chatroom.
+- Messenger: A database-blockchain can be used to record the existence of messages in a chatroom.
 Actual message content is stored off-chain for privacy.
 In this case the database-blockchain is used not for storage but to help the various devices of the member's chatroom coordinate their data synchronisation.
-- File Synchronisation: - File changes are recorded in blocks, creating a complete unified history of file edits across users.
+- File Synchronisation: File changes are recorded in blocks, creating a complete unified history of file edits across users.
 Actual files are stored off-chain for storage-efficiency.
-- Serverless Git Collaboration: - Ever notice that git already looks like a blockchain?
+- Serverless Git Collaboration: Ever notice that git already looks like a blockchain?
 Map git commits onto Walytis blocks and git repositories onto Walytis blockchains and you've got a shared git repo!
+- Identity Management: One data-base blockchain is used for every identity, publishing [DID-documents](https://www.w3.org/TR/did-1.0/) as blocks, cryptographically authenticated

 ## Security